• Skip to primary navigation

 Ingredients

-• 3 tablespoons instant coffee crystals I used Whole Foods 365 or 1 tablespoon espresso powder or to taste
+• 3 tablespoons instant coffee crystals or 1 tablespoon espresso powder

 • 1 ½ teaspoons vanilla extract

-• Your favorite fudge sauce homemade or store bought
+• 2 tablespoons Your favorite fudge sauce (optional)

 Instructions

-• Mix the egg yolk and three tablespoons of the sugar in small mixing bowl and set it next to the stove.
+• Mix the egg yolks, ¼ cup of the sugar and ¼ cup of the milk in small mixing bowl and set it next to the stove.

-• Pour the hot custard mixture into a 13x9 inch glass pan.
+• Pour the hot custard mixture into a bowl.
+For quicker cooling, pour into a large glass dish.
 Gradually pour in the 1 cup of cold heavy cream, then stir in the vanilla.
 Put the mixture in the refrigerator for about 2 hours or until it is thoroughly chilled.
+You can chill it overnight if you like.

 Notes